serhan-yilmaz/Wryly/README.md

 # Turkish Version
 Wryly is now also available in Turkish!
 To access the Turkish version, please visit: [Wryly TR](https://syilmaz.shinyapps.io/wryly_tr).
+For more information and Turkish descriptions, please visit: http://wordleturkce.online/

 ## Running Locally
 To run the Wryly application locally on your R installation, simply run: